 Sometimes the buttons you find in a design don't do what you want.
-For this exercise, assume that the only button you want at the top right of the card is the Home button.
+For this exercise, assume that the only buttons you want at the top of the card are the Telephone and Home buttons.

-- Delete all but the Home button from the top of the card: - 1.
+- Delete all but the Telephone and Home buttons from the top of the card: - 1.
 Select the Button tool from the Tools menu.